-There are currently no contaminated soils on the Project site.
+There are currently no known contaminated soils on the Project site.
 During construction, operation, and closure, there is potential for spills of hydrocarbons, anti-freeze, solvents, lubricants and/or glycol.
-Spill response is addressed in the Spill Response Plan (Fuel Management and Spill Control Plan, Appendix 9-M).
+Spill response is addressed in the Spill Response Plan (Fuel Management and Spill Control Plan).
 Depending on the size of the spill, excavation may require heavy equipment.

-Contaminated snow will be processed through the truck wash bay oil/water separator.

-Hydrocarbon--impacted soils will be processed through the primary crusher and processing plant for encapsulation in tailings in the TSF.
+Contaminated snow will be processed through the truck wash bay oil/water separator or will be disposed at a licensed offsite facility.
+Hydrocarbon-contaminated soils recovered during construction will be securely stored onsite until operations begin, or removed from site to a suitable disposal facility.
+When operations commence, contaminated soils will be processed through the primary crusher and processing plant for encapsulation in tailings in the TSF, or sent to an offsite facility.
 This will also be the process for removal of contaminated soils upon completion of the Project should contaminated soils be present at that time, and in accordance with the Reclamation and Closure Plan (Chapter 4).